mickfuzz/phd4/chapters/2022-4-3-Methodology.md

 - to reflect on the thesis questions

 Following the approach of Morcom -@morcomScaffoldingSocialEmotional2014, I drew on Rogoff's -@rogoffObservingSocioculturalActivity1993 three planes of sociocultural activity used to help understand activity in a Community of Learners.

+#### What was Excluded and Rationale

+The following themes were excluded but did emerge as potential learning outcomes in the final model;

+- Elements of Computational Thinking
+- Systems Thinking Concepts

+They have been excluded as there is other extensive or focused work in these fields (previously explored in the literature review) on CT which this study which this study does not need to replicate.

 #### Coding Roles and Interactions.